LyfeOnEdge/unofficial-appstore/README.md

  - Select an app you'd like to see more about
  - Click install to have the app properly installed on to the SD card
  - When you're done, unmount your SD card, put it in your homebrewed Nintendo Switch, and reboot.

+# Troubleshooting:
+ - If you are getting errors about tkinter or pillow look above at the setup instructions for your OS
+ - Image download errors are to be expected, please do not report them.

 #### Want to contribute?
 Have ideas?
 Questions?
 Great!
 You can find me here: